Homeschoolers Guide to College Admissions

 Homeschoolers take different educational paths than typical high school students.
 In the past, these differences made the college admissions process harder to navigate.
 These days, though, institutions of higher learning are becoming more open to homeschoolers, which makes the college admissions process a little smoother.

 Still, families and students involved with homeschooling might not know how to navigate the transition from homeschooling to college, especially as they prepare for the college admissions process.
-In this post, we’ll answer your questions about college admissions for homeschooled kids and walk you through the various elements of college applications.
+HelloCollege‘s Homeschoolers Guide to College Admissions will help make the process simpler.

 What Should Homeschoolers Applying to College Keep in Mind?